Daniel-Carpenter/Coding-Resources/SQL/README.md

-### View Rows Where Name Contains The String 'ames'
+### View Rows Where Name Contains the String 'ames'

 ```sql